2006 FIFA World Cup seeding

+The draw for the 2006 FIFA World Cup took place on 9 December 2005 in Leipzig, Germany.
+The ceremony was hosted by German supermodel Heidi Klum and German television presenter Reinhold Beckmann.
+The draw itself was conducted by former footballers Pelé, Lothar Matthäus, Johan Cruyff, Roger Milla, Christian Karembeu, Masashi Nakayama, Cobi Jones, and Lucas Radebe.

 To calculate the seeding for the 2006 FIFA World Cup, FIFA used the FIFA World Rankings in combination with performances of national teams in the two previous World Cups.

 Points were allocated on the basis of 32 for the best achieving of the 32 qualifiers for 2006 FIFA World Cup in each of the five fields considered, down to one for the lowest ranking.

 The seedings table uses these points obtained from the 1998 FIFA World Cup and the 2002 FIFA World Cup averaged in a 1:2 ratio respectively, added to the average number of points derived from the World Rankings at three given dates (at ratio 1:1:1), December 2003, December 2004, and November 2005.
 This generates a view of how well the teams have performed over the last ten years (since the rankings in 2003 include results from eight years prior to that) with a specific focus on how the teams have performed in the FIFA World Cup on previous occasions.
 Significant differences between this ranking of the teams and the official FIFA rankings at the time of the draw can be seen for Czech Republic, Germany and South Korea (ρ=0.87).